Good ol’ Adagio has come up with yet another way to brew loose-leaf tea!

 Once I got the regular tea measurements figured out, I decided to try a recipe of my own.

-I made my Ginger Turmeric Root Tea.
-I grated fresh turmeric, about 2 tsp, and minced a 1-inch chunk of ginger and added one cinnamon stick, about 3″ long to the infuser.
-I made a full pot, (the Max level) on the Herbal Setting, and it came out perfect!
-No more watching a pot on the stove!
+check out DIY tea recipes such as my Ginger Turmeric Root Tea.
+Make a full pot, (the Max level) on the Herbal Setting, and keep it in the fridge.
+I used to make this in a pot on the stove, this is so much easier!
 I can’t wait until summer to try fresh mint and lemon balm tea.
-I grow those in my garden.
+I grow loads of herbs in my garden.
 I love herbal iced tea in the summer.

 The only other “con”, which isn’t really a con, more like another warning, is that the kettle itself is heavy.